Host: Paul Wellener, vice chairman, Deloitte LLP

 Meet the speakers

-Paul is a Vice Chair, Deloitte LLP, and the leader of the US Industrial Products & Construction practice with Deloitte Consulting LLP.
+Paul is a vice chair, Deloitte LLP, and the leader of the US Industrial Products & Construction practice.
 He has more than three decades of experience in the industrial products and automotive sectors and has focused on helping organizations address major transformations.
 Paul drives key sector industry initiatives to help companies adapt to an environment of rapid change and uncertainty—globalization, exponential technologies, the skills gap, and the evolution of Industry 4.0.
 Based in Cleveland, Paul also serves as the managing principal of Northeast Ohio.

 John is the leader of Deloitte’s US and global Aerospace & Defense (A&D) practice.
 John has 25 years of consulting experience focusing on global companies with highly-engineered products in the A&D, Industrial Products and Automotive industries.
 John advises senior executives on driving impactful and sustained performance improvement, through both top-line growth and margin improvement initiatives.
 He has led large-scale transformation efforts to help businesses with strategic cost transformation and operations/supply chain initiatives.
 John has an undergraduate degree from Lafayette College in Business & Economics and Government & Law and an MBA from Duke University.